-AI in healthcare, for example, could enable new business models based on monitoring patient lifestyle data; quicker and more accurate diagnoses of cancer and other diseases; and personalized and adaptive health insurance.
+AI in healthcare, for example, could enable new business models based on monitoring patient lifestyle data, provide quicker and more accurate diagnoses of cancer and other diseases and generate personalized and adaptive health insurance.
 Retailers are already using AI to anticipate trends and guide the business to meet them.
 Next up is hyper-personalized retail: AI and automation make it feasible for retailers to offer a growing number of products or services made specifically for one individual.

-Established businesses aren’t the only ones trying to monetize AI.
-New AI companies are proliferating.
+Established business aren't the only ones trying to monetize AI—start-ups are proliferating.
 As of Q3 2018, there were 940 AI companies identified by the PwC / CB Insights MoneyTree™ Report.
-US venture capital investment in those that are private — some 790 companies — is booming: $6.6 billion in the first three quarters of 2018, compared to $3.9 billion in the same period of 2017, according to the MoneyTree Report™.
+US venture capital investment in those that are private—some 790 companies—is booming: $6.6 billion in the first three quarters of 2018, compared to $3.9 billion in the same period of 2017, according to the MoneyTree Report™.

-And not all of that money is flowing from Sand Hill Road and private equity firms: Record amounts are coming from corporations, either through venture capital arms or direct investments.
-In 2018 so far, some $983 million was invested by companies looking to stake outside AI development.
-They’ve also acquired AI companies outright: 35 companies valued at $3.8 billion.
-Investing, instead of developing AI, is a trend we expect to accelerate.
-Our 2018 Digital IQ Survey, for example, found that while just 8 percent of companies were making significant direct investments in AI, another 52 percent would pursue acquisitions or alliances.
+And not all of that money is flowing from Sand Hill Road and private equity firms: record amounts are coming from corporations, either through venture capital arms or direct investments.
+In 2018, some $983 million was invested by companies looking to stake outside AI development.
+They also acquired AI companies outright: 35 companies valued at $3.8 billion.
+Investing in—rather than developing—AI, is a trend we expect to accelerate.
+Our 2018 Digital IQ Survey, for example, found that while just 8% of companies were making significant direct investments in AI, another 52% would be interested in pursuing acquisitions or alliances.

-Thirty-six percent of the executives surveyed told us that managing the convergence of AI with other technologies is a top AI challenge for 2019 — putting it on a par with retraining employees and just below ensuring trust in AI.
-Helping advanced, predictive, and streaming analytics further evolve with AI is a common priority.
+36% of the executives surveyed told us that managing the convergence of AI with other technologies is a top AI challenge for 2019—putting it on a par with retraining employees and just below ensuring trust in AI.
+Helping advanced, predictive and streaming analytics further evolve with AI is a common priority.
 This convergence can make new data-driven business models more powerful.